 We are counting down the days!

-The Nevada City Classic Bicycle Race returns to the foothills on Father’s Day, June 18th, 2017, celebrating a tradition that is older than national Father’s Day itself, and a reputation as perhaps the most challenging 1-day bicycle race in America.
+The 57th annual Nevada City Classic returns to the foothills on Father’s Day weekend, June 17th & 18th, 2017, celebrating a tradition that is older than national Father’s Day itself.
+New for 2017, the traditional 1-day bicycle race (which has a reputation as perhaps the most challenging 1-day bicycle race in America) is expanding to a 2-day affair which will also include Saturday cycling events and an urban running event on Sunday aptly named The Nevada City Mile.

 Tips for a Father’s Day Weekend in Nevada City